Yawn0/Yawn0/README.md

 - 👋 Hi, I’m @Leonardo
 - 👀 I’m interested in improving myself
 - 🌱 I’m currently learning c#, Java and JavaScript
-- 💞️ I’m looking to collaborate on whatever makes me happy
+- 💞️ I’m looking to collaborate on can improve my skills (probably everything)
 - 📫 How to reach me [ leonardotocchet@gmail.com ]

 <!---